Why Flat Rate Fees Work Better

 To get started, call our office at 801-685-9999 or fill out the form below.

-We’ll schedule your free, no-obligation Roadmap and Recover Session.
+We’ll schedule your Roadmap and Recover Session.
 During your Session, we’ll talk about you, your family, and your goals.
 We’ll also discuss our proven success system, including our flat rate fees.

 The use of the Internet (or this form) for communication with the firm (or any individual member of the firm) does not establish an attorney-client relationship.
 Confidential or time-sensitive information should not be sent through this form.